sdiehl/wiwinwlh/tutorial.md

 * `Float` - Machine floating point values
 * `Double` - Machine double floating point values

-As well has parameterised types which are associated with common data structures such as lists and tuples.
+Parameterised types which also frequently appear and are are associated with common data structures such as lists and tuples.

 * `[a]` -- Homogeneous lists with elements of a type `a`
 * `(a,b)` -- Tuple with two elements of type `a` and `b`